melkypie/resource-packs/readme.md

 - When you get poisoned or venomed, your HP icon will reset to vanilla sprites due to a conflict with the "Poison" plugin, to fix this.
 Simply turn off "Change HP Orb Icon" tab from the plugin.
 ```

+## v4.5 (9-may-2022)
+- Upgraded progress bars in the combat achievements interface
+- Removed some random pixels on the disabled boost potion icon on the lunar spellbook
+- The shading on the selected buttons in the combat options interface has been improved
+- Updated the preview icon for the pack
+- Removed unused images
+- Updated compatible pack version

 ## v4.4 (5-may-2022)
 ![!image](https://i.imgur.com/KH4fmfq.png) ![!image](https://i.imgur.com/klVPALp.png)